 - loss of sleep

-- heavy drinking

-- physical injury
+- physical injury or assault

 - losing your job

 - someone you love becoming ill

-- a familiar smell or sound
+- a smell or sound that brings back memories

 - a significant date

+- becoming pregnant or a parent

+- difficulties in a relationship now

 Some triggers may be hard to link with how you feel.

-Difficulties can increase when it is hard to have control over what is happening, or if your safety or dignity are threatened.
+It can be difficult always to have control over what's happening to you, or if your safety or dignity are threatened.